michaelrkytch/streamsum/README.md

 # streamsum

-Configuration-driven summarization of a stream of events into a set of caches.
+Configuration-driven summarization of a stream of events into a pluggable kv store.

 ## Overview